 June 19

-Both an educational programming and festival event, this liberation celebration includes youth activities, goods from Black-owned business vendors, workshops and bites from local restaurants.
+Both an educational programming and festival event, this liberation celebration includes performances, youth activities, goods from Black-owned business vendors, workshops and bites from local restaurants.

 Van Cortlandt Park Alliance Juneteenth Celebration